bndtools/bnd/docs/_chapters/150-build.md

 ### Extension File loading mechanism and order

 Extension files will be loaded in alphabetical order.
-If a files defines a property that was already defined in another previously loaded file or the `build.bnd`, the property will be asigned a namespace. `-plugin` in `/cnf/ext/test.bnd` will become `-plugin.test`.
-Please note that this mechansim is just a best guess curtesy and has its limits.
+If a files defines a property that was already defined in another previously loaded file or the `build.bnd`, the property will be assigned a namespace. `-plugin` in `/cnf/ext/test.bnd` will become `-plugin.test`.
+Please note that this mechanism is just a best guess courtesy and has its limits.
 If `-plugin.test` was already defined previously, the old value will be overwritten.

 ### Local customizations